DasSidG/limesdr_rfid/README.md

 ## Support

 As I no longer have access to a LimeSDR, there is not a huge amount of support I can give, and I don't really intend to work on it further.
 However, I am perfectly happy to answer any questions about my report and/or the modifications I made to the drivers.
-Feel free to email me ```gupta.siddharth96@gmail.com```, or better yet, ask it in the discourse thread (I will add a link to the thread once I have made it).
+Feel free to email me ```gupta.siddharth96@gmail.com```, or better yet, ask it in the discourse thread [here](https://discourse.myriadrf.org/t/working-passive-uhf-rfid-reader-using-the-limesdr/2949?u=dassidg) so that others can see it too.

 ## Licensing